-"Check if travel outside of Texas" box: Check this box if the expenditure was for travel outside of Texas.
+"Check if travel outside of Texas" box: Check this box if the payment was an expenditure was for travel outside of Texas.
 The description of a political expenditure for travel outside of Texas must include detailed information.
 Report this information on Schedule T.